SQ2KRR/EU1KY-Analyzer-2026/README.md

 - expanded diagnostics
 - multilingual graphical interface

-Version 2.1 also introduces a redesigned and unified visual interface and numerous usability and stability improvements.
+Version 2.1 also introduces a redesigned and unified visual interface together with numerous usability and stability improvements.

 ---